nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 ## Wallpaper groups and symmetry

 The chunks in the above 2D example are related only by translation, but other isometries are possible; combinations of such operations gives rise to the different symmetry groups.
 As a result, the primitive cell usually contains multiple "chunks" related by these other symmetries.
 Consequently, the unit cell is NOT the smallest "unit" of the crystal in terms of symmetry.
 Formally, these chunks are referred to as fundamental domains (by mathematicians) or asymmetric units (by crystallographers).
 The latter designation is adopted because it indicates that the fundamental domain (FD) contains no symmetry elements.
 Symmetry elements are locations, such as points or planes, about which symmetry operations act.
 For example, rotation (operation) about a point (element).
 In fact, all symmetry elements exist along the boundary/surface of the FD; as we will later see, this means that the edges of the FD must be related to each other by virtue of those operations.
-It was Conway who proved that that relation is unique for a given symmetry group.
+It was Conway who proved that there is a unique underlying relationship for a given symmetry group.
 This is particularly remarkable because there is (usually) no unique geometric shape for a FD; topologically, however, they will turn out to be the same if they belong to the same symmetry group!

 FDs are critical to the description of crystals because they describe all of the "independent degrees of freedom."
 You can do anything inside the FD because it is going to be repeated, but all other locations in the crystal are describable as an operation (in topology, the "orbit") of points in a single FD.
 It is useful to recalibrate your imagination to think of the FD as the smallest "unit" of the crystal, not the unit/primitive cell when it comes to symmetry.
 In molecular simulations and computational applications, the simplicity of programming p1 boundary conditions is why most people work with crystals at this scale, rather than at the FD level.
 The p1 primitive cell is its own fundamental domain; for all other wallpaper groups there are between 2 and 12 FD per primitive cell (see red boxes below)<a href="#pretti">[8]</a>.
 The number is fixed for a given groups and is always the same for that group, even though the specific tiles that form FDs might be different.